 COVID‑19 vaccines are a safe and effective way to prevent serious illness from COVID‑19.
 Because protection from your original COVID‑19 vaccine can decrease over time, the Centers for Disease Control and Prevention (CDC) recommends booster shots for eligible individuals.

 A booster shot is an additional dose of the vaccine given after the primary vaccination series and, possibly, previous boosters.
 This can help increase protection against COVID‑19.
-The updated COVID‑19 boosters approved in August 2022 protect against dominant variants of the virus.
+Booster shots are often made to protect you from specific variants of the virus, often those that have recently been spreading the most.

 Booster dose guidelines may be updated as we continue to learn how long vaccines provide protection and as new variants emerge.
 Learn more about who can get a COVID‑19 booster, when and why they are important.